digital-work-lab/open-source-project/README.md

 </div>

-# The Open-Source Project
+# The Open Source Project

 Welcome!
-The Open-Source Project is organized by the digital work lab (Prof. Dr. Gerit Wagner) at Otto-Friedrich-Universität Bamberg.
+The Open Source Project is organized by the digital work lab (Prof. Dr. Gerit Wagner) at Otto-Friedrich-Universität Bamberg.
 You can find more information on the following pages:

 - [Project page](https://digital-work-lab.github.io/open-source-project/)